Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Reflectometry Lineshapes in Different Regimes

 \subsection{Power Broadening}

-As previously discussed, it is experimentally interesting to compare the SME and the SCQME in the large-signal regime, where $\delta \varepsilon \gtrsim k_B T, h \Gamma, \hbar \omega$.
+As previously discussed, it is experimentally interesting to compare the two master equations in the large-signal regime, where $\delta \varepsilon \gtrsim k_B T, h \Gamma, \hbar \omega$.
 For reasons that shall become apparent, this is commonly referred to as the power-broadened (PB) regime, which we will begin to discuss in the case where $k_B T, h \Gamma \gg \hbar \omega$.

 In Fig.~\ref{fig:fig3_PB}a, we show how the SCQME can reproduce the familiar power-broadening fan predicted by the SME, where the admittance linewidth increases linearly with the amplitude of the detuning oscillations \cite{oakes_fast_PRX,oakes2022quantum,Vigneau_2023,cochrane2022intrinsic,Chatterjee_2018,Ivakhnenko_Shevchenko_Nori_2023,SHEVCHENKO2010}.
-From \eqr{eq:Y_q_1}, however, we can see how the SCQME does so by considering an \textit{infinte summation} over dressed states rather than an integral over a smoothly-varying voltage.
-We can gain more insight into the physical reasons behind this via the use of Floquet Theory presented in Section \ref{Floquet_Modes}, where we showed how a single level oscillating with a large amplitude can be modelled as a ladder of equally-spaced levels.
+From \eqr{eq:Y_q_1}, however, we can see how the SCQME does so by considering an \textit{infinite summation} over dressed states rather than an integral over a smoothly varying voltage.
+We can gain more insight into the physical reasons behind this via the use of Floquet theory presented in Section \ref{Floquet_Modes}, where we showed how a single level oscillating with a large amplitude can be modelled as a ladder of equally spaced levels.